Wine : The Green Revolution

 Should we adopt a biodynamic philosophy ?
 (3'23" length)

 Can we speak about organic wines ?
 (2'20" length)

 Esca and Eutypiosis, diseases of degeneration (2'43" length)

 Original French version - English subtitles

-Sixth episode « The Journey » is a 14½ hour documentary film by Peter Watkins, made between the years 1983 and 1985 on several continents, released on film in 1987 at the Toronto Film Festival.
+Fourteenth episode « The Journey » is a 14½ hour documentary film by Peter Watkins, made between the years 1983 and 1985 on several continents, released on film in 1987 at the Toronto Film Festival.
 It is structured around the theme of nuclear weapons, military spending and poverty.
 Ordinary people are asked about their awareness of these issues.